thesauri/dpad-compose/README.md

 ```

 Finally, we need to map out the row items.
-To help us out we put our existing code inside a component that allows us to pass generic items.
+To help us out we put our existing code inside a component that allows us to pass generic items `T`.
 These items are passed as a list of list, a list of row items, of any type `T`.
-In addition to this, we pass a function that maps any item `T` to a composable, i.e. what that item should look like:
+In addition to this, we pass a function that maps any item `T` to a composable, i.e. what that item should look like.
+Using this component we can create scrollable grids of this kind with any type of items:

 ```kotlin
 import androidx.compose.foundation.*